 The Tashkent Metro is the rapid transit system serving the city of Tashkent, the capital ofUzbekistan.
 It is one of only two subway systems currently operating in Central Asia (the other one being the Almaty Metro).
 It was the seventh metro to be built in the former USSR, opening in 1977.
 Its stations are among the most ornate in the world.
 Unlike most of the ex-Soviet metros, the system is shallow (similar to the Minsk Metro).

 Tashkent metro is one of the strategically important objects of Uzbekistan.
-It is forbidden to take pictures or make videos inside the subway system.
+It was forbidden to take pictures or make videos inside the subway system until June 2018.

 By 2025, the Tashkent metro will be increased four times, and the total length of the capital's railways will be 157 kilometers.